 Perform the following tasks before you rebuild the system databases to ensure that you can restore the system databases to their current settings.

 SELECT * FROM sys.configurations;

-Record all service packs and hotfixes applied to the instance of SQL Server and the current collation.
-You must reapply these updates after rebuilding the system databases.
+Record all hotfixes applied to the instance of SQL Server and the current collation.
+You must reapply these hotfixes after rebuilding the system databases.

 SELECT SERVERPROPERTY('ProductVersion ') AS ProductVersion, SERVERPROPERTY('ProductLevel') AS ProductLevel, SERVERPROPERTY('ResourceVersion') AS ResourceVersion, SERVERPROPERTY('ResourceLastUpdateDateTime') AS ResourceLastUpdateDateTime, SERVERPROPERTY('Collation') AS Collation;

 Record the current location of all data and log files for the system databases.
 Rebuilding the system databases installs all system databases to their original location.
 If you have moved system database data or log files to a different location, you must move the files again.

 SELECT name, physical_name AS current_file_location FROM sys.master_files WHERE database_id IN (DB_ID('master'), DB_ID('model'), DB_ID('msdb'), DB_ID('tempdb'));

 Locate the current backup of the master, model, and msdb databases.

 If the instance of SQL Server is configured as a replication Distributor, locate the current backup of the distribution database.

 Ensure you have appropriate permissions to rebuild the system databases.
 To perform this operation, you must be a member of the sysadmin fixed server role.
 For more information, see Server-Level Roles.